qmk/qmk_firmware/docs/feature_layers.md

   KC_CYCLE_LAYERS = QK_USER,
 };

-#define LAYER_CYCLE_START 0 //1st layer on the cycle
+// 1st layer on the cycle
+#define LAYER_CYCLE_START 0
-#define LAYER_CYCLE_END   4 //last layer on the cycle
+// Last layer on the cycle
+#define LAYER_CYCLE_END   4

 // Add the behaviour of this new keycode bool process_record_user(uint16_t keycode, keyrecord_t *record) {